Text Style Transfer: A Review and Experimental Evaluation: Resources and Evaluation Methods

 As TST is a relatively new research area, new methods will need to be designed to evaluate the TST algorithms.
-In this section, we first summarize the downstream tasks and existing datasets used to evaluate the TST models.
+This section summarizes the downstream tasks and existing datasets used to evaluate the TST models.
 Next, we discuss the automated and human evaluation methods used to assess the quality of TST algorithms.